Hell is Us: Designed Different (Review)

 Overview

-Hell is Us is a game that feels rough around its outer edges, but at its core is full of heart, it has an atmospheric world, intentional design choices that mostly operate and interlock together to make a great whole of an experience.
-It has some components that feel like they fall sure.
-But I find many of its imperfections, weighed with what this game absolutely manages to nail, do make for an experience that feels unapologetic and charming in its own way.
+Hell is Us is a game that feels rough around its outer edges, but at its core, it's full of heart.
+It has an atmospheric world and intentional design choices that mostly operate and interlock to create a cohesive experience.
+Some components feel like they're about to fall apart.
+But I find many of its imperfections, weighed against what this game absolutely nails, do make for an experience that feels unapologetic and charming in its own way.

 Story